codepress/admin-columns/readme.txt

 == Changelog ==

+= NEWVERSION =
+Release Date: tbd

+* [Fixed] Fixed the array helper that could throw an error when an array contained an object

+= 4.6.2 =
+Release Date: April 25th, 2023

 = 4.6.1 =
-Release Date: February 22nd, 2022
+Release Date: February 22nd, 2023

 * [Added] Integration for Media Library Assistant